klantz81/input-devices/README.md

 # input devices
-Included in this repo are basic C++ objects for reading the state of keyboard, mouse, and joystick input devices under Linux through the nodes managed by udev.
+Included in this repo are basic C++ objects for reading the state of keyboard, mouse, joystick, and multi-touch input devices under Linux through the nodes managed by udev.

 # License
 The MIT License (MIT)